Bowarc/WTBC/readme.md

-Simple background app that modifies the config file of windows terminal to change your background.
+# Simple background app that modifies the config file of windows terminal to change your background.

-status: got simple messaging system between background app and controller.

-im using `std::net::TcpStream` for comunication between processes
+### Goals
+Daemon runs in the back 24/7(when the machine is running) and client can connect to interact with it (modify settings, check health)

+- [x] Client - Daemon comunicaton (used std::net::TcpStream and the Daemon has a std::net::TcpListener)
+- [x] Daemon can get and set the WT background
+- [ ] Robust error handling (Still need to make a backup file at boot and use it when Set goes wrong)
+- [ ] Daemon logs it's actions
+- [ ] Cool client